Smith Bagley

 Smith Walker Bagley (April 1, 1935 – January 2, 2010) was an American businessman, Democratic fundraiser and party executive, and socialite.
 He was an heir to the R. J. Reynolds Tobacco fortune, and was married to US Ambassador Elizabeth Frawley Bagley.

 Early life and personal life

 Smith Bagley was born in New York to Nancy Susan Reynolds, the daughter of R. J. Reynolds, and Henry Walker Bagley, a businessman from Greenwich, Connecticut.
 He was a graduate of Washington and Lee University.

 Bagley had homes in the Massachusetts towns of Georgetown and Nantucket, and also owned the Reynolds family estate, Musgrove on St. Simons Island.
 The family estate was the site of Jimmy Carter's first pre-inauguration meeting, and was later a regular retreat for Democratic policymakers and activists.

 Bagley first married Sandra Peabody Robinson, however, the relationship later ended in divorce.

-In 1966, he married Vicki Lynn Ladmer, who he also later divorced.
+In 1966, he married Vicki Lynn Ladmer, whom he also later divorced.

 He married Elizabeth Frawley Bagley, the daughter of Judge John D. Frawley and Rosemary Frawley, nearly twenty years his junior, in 1983.